Soft and Chewy Peanut Butter Cookies

 I want to show you how these cookies puff up when baked.
 These cookies don’t get flattened with a fork like the thin crunchy version of a peanut butter cookie.
 As the cookies cool, they will flatten and be soft and chewy.

-Another old picture above, but it shows a close up of the thickness of the cooled cookies.
+Another old picture above, but shows a close-up of the thickness of the cooled cookies.
 Again, they aren’t too thin or too thick.
 Just right for a soft and chewy cookie.

 Soft and chewy, yummy peanut butter loaded, cookies!